Planetbiru/MagicAppBuilder/manual.md

 3.  **Access Localhost Only**

+#### Development Mode

-**Development Mode** determines the data source for the application menu.
+This option determines the data source for the application menu.

 -   If checked (“Yes”), the application will display the menu based on the data in `/inc.cfg/menu.yml`.